The Piano Festival at Pangbourne College

 More than 110 pianists on average have played in the last five one-and-a-half-day Festivals.
 Classes have been in the splendid environment of the Falkland Islands Memorial Chapel and the cosy and intimate space of the Nancye Harding Recital Hall, with performances on the magnificent Steinway Model D concert grand piano and special Steinway Model C concert grand piano respectively.

-The adjudicators will be Luis Parés BMus MMus and Pamela Chilvers, GRSM LRAM DipMTh, both very experienced adjudicators, performers, and current and former ABRSM examiners.
+Among the adjudicators this year will be Luis Parés BMus MMus and Pamela Chilvers, GRSM LRAM DipMTh, both very experienced adjudicators, performers, and current and former ABRSM examiners.

 To widen and encourage participation, Pangbourne College subsidises the entry to all classes and masterclasses.
 If, however, the cost of entry is prohibitive to any student, please contact, in confidence, the Piano Festival Coordinator, Mrs Alex Garnier at email@example.com

-Due to the time constraints of a one-and-a-half-day Festival, places in the classes and masterclasses are limited.
+Due to the time constraints of a one-day Festival, places in the classes and masterclasses are limited.
 If a class or masterclass is oversubscribed, the Festival organiser will operate a first-come, first-served system.